Mac DeMarco: 2021–2023: Line-up changes, Five Easy Hot Dogs, "Heart to Heart" success and One Wayne G

-2025–present: Guitar
+2025–present: Guitar, "Secret Albums"

-In 2024, DeMarco recorded an album titled Hear The Music.
-This album was not released.
+In 2024, DeMarco recorded an album titled Hear The Music, which was not announced or released to the public.

 On April 8, 2025, DeMarco announced a tour beginning in August and ending in December 2025.
-The tour is set to be held following the release of his new album, which he additionally announced will be released in August 2025.
+The tour was set to be held following the release of his new album, which he additionally announced would be released in August 2025.
+DeMarco later announced additional tour dates in Europe in 2026.

 On June 24, 2025, Mac revealed the title of the album to be Guitar and announced a release date of August 22, 2025.
 The announcement coincided with the release of a lead single, "Home".
 The album was recorded in November 2024 in Mac's home studio in Los Angeles, with DeMarco recording, mixing, and producing the album himself and David Ives mastering.

-On July 22, 2025, he released a second single, "Holy", along with a music video.
-On August 19, he released another single off the album, "Phantom".
+During the European leg of the Guitar tour, DeMarco hid copies of a "secret album" for fans to find.
+The album, titled Dog On The Rock, was uploaded to the internet by fans who found the hidden CD-R copies.
+A second album, titled Seven Off The Two, was found by fans in Canada and subsequently uploaded to Soundcloud.
+These albums, alongside similar "secret albums" Seaplane Dog and The View from Tian Tian, were uploaded to streaming on August 28th, 2026.

 Artistry

 DeMarco's style employs the use of flat drums (little or no reverberation or dynamic range compression), chorus and vibrato effects on the guitar and a generally lazy atmosphere à la soft rock records, muted and low frequency bass guitars.
 He has mentioned Michael Jackson, Neil Young, Shuggie Otis, Black Sabbath, Christopher Cross, Siouxsie and the Banshees, Jonathan Richman, Genesis, Sting and Weezer as favourite artists.
 He has also cited Japanese musician Haruomi Hosono as his favourite artist.
 DeMarco's music has been generally termed as indie rock, psychedelic rock, jangle pop, and lo-fi.
 His guitar-based compositions have moved from glam-inspired works to what reviewers describe as "off-kilter pop" or "folk rock".
 DeMarco has self identified his style as "jizz jazz", going as far as naming his apartment studio Jizz Jazz Studios, as mentioned in a documentary starring himself, Pepperoni Playboy.
 DeMarco has pointed to artists such as John Maus, Ariel Pink, Brian Eno, Daniel Lopatin, Isao Tomita, Joe Meek and R. Stevie Moore as influences on his reel-to-reel production style.